drpetersonfernandes/SimpleLauncher/home.md

 **Key Features:**
 - **Easy and Expert Configuration:** Use a guided wizard to add systems or dive deep into manual XML configuration.
 - **On-the-Fly File Mounting:** Launch games directly from `.zip`, `.iso`, and `.xiso` files without manual extraction, even for complex emulator setups like RPCS3 and Cxbx-Reloaded.
-- **Universal CHD Support:** Seamlessly launch CHD files on emulators that lack native support (Xenia, RPCS3, etc.) using our built-in **CHDMounter** tool.
+- **Universal CHD Support:** Seamlessly launch CHD files on 15+ emulators that lack native support (Xenia, RPCS3, Xemu, etc.) using our built-in **CHDMounter** tool.
+- **Modern Game Store Integration:** Automatic scanning for games from Steam, Epic Games Store, Microsoft Store, GOG, Amazon Games, Battle.net, and more.
 - **Extensive Customization:** Control themes, languages, button sizes, aspect ratios, overlay buttons, and more.
 - **Rich Media Support:** Display covers, snapshots, videos, manuals, and other media for your games.
 - **Powerful Game Management:** Keep track of your favorites, view your play history, and use a global search to find any game across all your systems.
 - **RetroAchievements Integration:** Track your achievements, view game progress, and explore leaderboards directly within the launcher.
-- **Bundled Conversion Tools:** A suite of utilities to help you convert, verify, and manage your game files.
+- **Bundled Conversion Tools:** A comprehensive suite of 20+ utilities to help you convert, verify, and manage your game files.
-- **Modern UI:** A clean, responsive interface built with WPF and MahApps.Metro.
+- **Modern UI:** A clean, responsive interface built with WPF and MahApps.Metro, supporting both x64 and ARM64 architectures.

 ## 2. Getting Started

 ### System Requirements
-- **Operating System:** Windows 7 or newer.
+- **Operating System:** Windows 10 or newer (Windows 7 support was dropped in recent versions).
-- **.NET Framework:** .NET 9 (The installer will handle this).
+- **.NET Runtime:** .NET 10 Runtime (The installer will handle this).
+- **Architecture:** Supports both x64 and ARM64 (Windows on ARM) systems.

 ### Required Dependencies
 For full functionality, especially the on-the-fly file mounting, you must install **Dokan**.
 - **Dokan:** A user-mode file system for Windows that allows Simple Launcher to mount archive files as virtual drives.
     - **Download Link:** [https://github.com/dokan-dev/dokany/releases](https://github.com/dokan-dev/dokany/releases)
-    - Please install Dokan before using features that rely on mounting ZIP or ISO files.
+    - Please install Dokan before using features that rely on mounting ZIP, ISO, or CHD files.

 ### Installation
 1. Download the latest release from the [GitHub Releases page](https://github.com/drpetersonfernandes/SimpleLauncher/releases).
+Choose the correct architecture (x64 or ARM64) for your system.
 2. Unzip the entire application folder to a **writable location** on your computer, such as `C:\Users\YourName\Documents\SimpleLauncher` or `D:\Emulation\SimpleLauncher`.
 3.  **Do not** place it in restricted folders like `C:\Program Files` or `C:\Program Files (x86)`, as Simple Launcher needs to write configuration files (`system.xml`, `settings.xml`, `favorites.dat`, `playhistory.dat`, etc.) and logs in its own directory.
 4. Run `SimpleLauncher.exe`.